 Here are some other tips for reducing the risk of bloat:

-- Split meals into two smaller portions during the day, rather than one large meal.
+- Split meals into two smaller portions during the day, rather than one large meal (if you have a puppy, they will need to be fed more frequently than this.)

 - Take steps to reduce anxiety or fear triggers.
 In the study above, it was found that fearful or anxious dogs were at greater risk of bloat.